 Borrowing money usually comes at a cost.
 On top of repaying what you owe, you’ll usually pay interest – this is the lender’s charge for letting you use credit.
 If you can secure a lower rate, this will help you save money.

-Here, we’ll look at how interest rates work, and how you may be able to reduce the amount of interest you pay.
+Here, we’ll look at how low interest loans work, and how you may be able to reduce the amount of interest you pay.

 How does interest on a loan work?